 - 24) Wander the Themed Streets of Hanoi

 - 25) Check Out the 4-Kilometre Mosaic Wall

 Our Guide on the Best Things to Do in Hanoi, Vietnam

 If you’re in luck and you’re getting to discover Hanoi for the first time, here are some of our choices on things to do in Hanoi.

 1) Go on a Free Walking Tour of the City

 One of the best ways to get acquainted with any city in the world is to go on a walking tour.

-Started in 2011, the Hanoi Walking Tours last half a day or a full day, and take in some of the best sights around the city.
+Go on a half a day or a full-day tour, and take in some of the best sights around the city.

 Being guided by a local student, these tours allow you to find the best attractions, restaurants, bars and hidden spots around the city, and really is one of the best things to do in Hanoi.

 There’s a bunch of different variations of these Hanoi tours, so whether you’re interested in the French Quarter, the Ho Chi Minh Complex, or just finding the best street food in the city, these guys have you covered.